CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="DomainAPI..deleteDomain"></a>

 ### DomainAPI~deleteDomain(id) ⇒ <code>Promise</code>
-removes a new domain within civo
+removes a new domain within civo [DELETE]

 **Kind**: inner method of [<code>DomainAPI</code>](#DomainAPI)
 **Returns**: <code>Promise</code> - a promise wich resolves with the result or rejects with an error